COVID-19 Hospitalizations Are Surging. Where Are Hospitals Reaching Capacity?

 "It's an indicator that you're going to have more deaths from COVID as you see the numbers inch up in the hospital," says Pinar Karaca-Mandic, professor and academic director of the Medical Industry Leadership Institute at the University of Minnesota.

-Specifically, Karaca-Mandic's research found that a 1% increase of COVID patients in a state's ICU beds will lead to about 2.8 additional deaths in the next seven days.
+Specifically, Karaca-Mandic's research found that a 1% increase of COVID-19 patients in a state's ICU beds will lead to about 2.8 additional deaths in the next seven days.

-She says a statewide level of 20% COVID hospitalizations may not look all that alarming, but that number doesn't capture the constraints on the health care system in adding more ICU beds.
+She says a statewide level of 20% COVID-19 hospitalizations may not look all that alarming, but that number doesn't capture the constraints on the health care system in adding more ICU beds.

 "That's not very flexible," she says.
 "It requires a lot of planning.
 It requires a lot of investments.
 So the more you fill up the ICU, the impact is going to be larger."